The mental health impact of skin conditions

 Soap substitutes, such as aqueous cream and some Dermol or Oilatum products are widely recommended by doctors for people with eczema.
 That's because soap can dry your skin out, while soap substitutes provide moisture to the skin and minimise the risk of irritation and dryness.

-However, on 23rd March 2020, the British Association of Dermatologists updated their guidance on using soap substitutes for handwashing during the coronavirus pandemic.
-They recommend that even if you have eczema or dry skin, you should 'Wash hands in line with government guidance, using soap and water.
+However, on 23rd March 2020, the BAD updated its guidance on using soap substitutes for handwashing during the coronavirus pandemic.
+It recommends that even if you have eczema or dry skin, you should 'Wash hands in line with government guidance, using soap and water.
 This can be difficult for people with dry and cracked skin, but we advise to follow the government guidance as much as is practical.'

 This makes it even more important to follow other steps such as drying your hands fully and using emollients regularly.